Back Pain When Squatting: Do you Even Squat . . . Properly?

 The Quadruped Rock Back:

-This is a great way to get the body used to being into a squat position.
-It also helps you make sure you are controlling your mid section and not putting excess stress on your lower back.
+This is a great way to get the body used to be into a squat position.
+It also helps you make sure you are controlling your midsection and not putting excess stress on your lower back.

 - Start off on all fours.